kaurmahik22/movie-recommender-system/README.md

 2. Cosine Similarity: Efficiently measures the similarity between the vectors to identify movies with the most relevant descriptions.

 ## Future Enhancements
-This project is actively evolving.
-Planned improvements include:
+This project has room for improvement.
+Some potential enhancements include:
-1. Interactive Frontend: Develop a clean, intuitive UI that allows users to select movies and view recommendations directly on a dashboard.
-This will also help mitigate the cold-start problem by providing initial suggestions.
+1. Expanded Input Options: Currently, the recommender uses a single movie to suggest similar titles.
+To mitigate the cold start problem, additional user inputs or preferences could be incorporated for more personalized recommendations.
-2. Hybrid Recommendation Model: Integrate collaborative filtering to enhance recommendations using both content-based analysis and user preferences.
+2, Hybrid Recommendation Model: Integrate collaborative filtering to complement the content-based approach.
+By leveraging both user preferences and movie characteristics, the system could provide more accurate and diverse recommendations.

 ## Installation & Setup